Toom3000/ma3_Magic_ColorGrid/README.md

   * <YOUR_INSTALLATION_DRIVE>:\ProgramData\MALightingTechnology\gma3_1.4.0\shared\resource\lib_images
 * Copy the Magic_ColorGrid folder in lib_plugins/ to
   * <YOUR_INSTALLATION_DRIVE>:\ProgramData\MALightingTechnology\gma3_1.4.0\shared\resource\lib_plugins
+* Prepare your showfile
+  * Patch fixtures
+  * Arrange the fixtures using 3d or selctiongrid
+    * If this is not done in advance, the fade and delay functionality may not work properly
+  * Create your fixture groups
 * Now import the plugin
   * Start your grandMA3 software
   * Navigate to your plugin pool or create a new one on an empty View